 There were some muttered answers.
 "Alright!" he said in response.
 "Time to go!"
 He waved the line forward to the first tent, which was staffed by several men and women.
 Three of them were the middle-aged, smiling sisters, while the rest were bored-looking teachers.
 The tent was flanked on either side by Irish military men.
 The first seven groups were diverted to different staff members, while the rest waited in their line, dropping their bags and chattering excitedly among themselves.

 The first group of the seven, the only one in the line that had been silent since the cabin doors opened, was sent to the station furthest down the row.
 This station was staffed by one of the bored teachers, a ginger-haired man in his twenties who was not wearing a red smock.
 When he heard footsteps approaching, he looked up from his silver laptop to see two indistinct piles of cloth.
-He knew that the taller one was male, as he had a grey beard, and could hazard a guess that the shorter, long-haired one was a girl of about Avenshire age.
+He knew that the taller one was male, as he had a grey beard, and could hazard a guess that the shorter, long-haired one was a girl of about the right age for Avenshire.
 The man was wearing two coats, three hats, and a tightly-wound scarf.
 He toted two suitcases and a backpack.
 The girl by his side also had a backpack and a suitcase, and wore one coat, two hats, and a scarf that was tied around her mouth.